sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

 ____

+#### B-tree

-ii.
-B-tree : is a self-balancing tree data structure that maintains sorted data and allows for efficient insertion, deletion, and searching operations.
-It is commonly used in databases and file systems where large blocks of data need to be managed efficiently.
+B-tree is a self-balancing tree data structure that maintains sorted data and allows for efficient insertion, deletion, and searching operations.
-- All leaves are at the same level.
-- The tree is balanced, and the height of the tree is logarithmic with respect to the number of elements.
-- The B-tree ensures that operations like search, insert, and delete are efficient with a time complexity of \(O(\log n)\).

 B-tree of order m is a tree where:
   - Each node can have up to m children.